-The enclosed proxy is solicited by the board of directors of Hess Corporation for use at the annual meeting of stockholders to be held on Thursday, May 16, 2013, at 9:00 a.m., local time.
+The enclosed proxy is solicited by the board of directors of Hess Corporation for use at the annual meeting of stockholders to be held on Thursday, May 16, 2013, at [\\\\\], local time.
 The company's principal executive office is located at 1185 Avenue of the Americas, New York, New York 10036.
-On or about March 21, 2013, we commenced mailing this proxy statement, the notice of annual meeting and the accompanying WHITE proxy card to our stockholders.
+On or about [\\\\\], 2013, we mailed this proxy statement, the notice of annual meeting and the accompanying WHITE proxy card to our stockholders.

 Holders of record of common stock of the company at the close of business on April 8, 2013 will be entitled to vote at the annual meeting.
 Each share of common stock will be entitled to one vote.
-As of March 15, 2013, the most recent practicable date prior to the date of this proxy statement, there were 343,123,070 shares of common stock outstanding and expected to be entitled to vote at the annual meeting.
+On April 8, 2013, the record date for the annual meeting, there were [\\\\] shares of common stock outstanding.
 There are no other voting securities of the company outstanding.

 If you are a registered stockholder, you can simplify your voting by using the internet or calling a toll-free telephone number.
 Internet and telephone voting information is provided on the WHITE proxy card.
 If you vote via the internet or by telephone, there is no need to return a signed proxy card.
 However, you may still vote by proxy by using the WHITE proxy card.
-If you beneficially hold your shares in "street name" through a bank, broker or other nominee, you will be able to vote using the WHITE voting instruction form provided to you by such nominee, and internet and telephone voting may also be available per the instructions provided on such WHITE voting instruction forms.